 Important Travel Abroad Information: Students planning to do mission/service work abroad must follow all Center for International Education (CIE) requirements for travel abroad.
 All CIE approval paperwork (found at berea.abroadoffice.net) must be completed no later than February 15, 2016.
 Note: this deadline is before the CCC deadline of March 1.
 If these forms are not complete by February 15, the student will not be eligible for a CCC Mission/Volunteer Grant.
 All students traveling abroad must attend the CIE orientation for non-BIST (Berea International Summer Team) students on Saturday, March 19th.
 Approval of grants depends on attendance at both required orientation sessions (CCC and CIE) and the completion of all CIE travel abroad requirements.

 During Spring Term 2016, all recipients of Mission/Volunteer Grants from the CCC will attend a short, required Orientation session with the CCC.
 The date/time will be announced once all grant recipients have been named.

 F. Written Reports

 A narrative report of the student’s activities in ministry and service during the project should include theological reflection on the meaning of this work and experience both for those whom the student will serve and for the student’s own personal spiritual growth.
 One report is due at the mid-point of the student’s service; the second is due within one month of the completion the project.

 G. Oral Presentation

 H. Application Confirmation

 You will receive confirmation via email within 2 days from the CCC that we have received your application.
-If you do not receive confirmation, it is your responsibility to follow up with the CCC.
+If you do not receive confirmation, it is your responsibility to follow up with the Center.
 If your application is not complete, it will not be considered.
 If you have questions, it is your responsibility to ask before the application is due.

-For more information about this program contact Dr. Loretta Reynolds, D. Theol., College Chaplain and Assistant Professor of General Studies.
+For more information about this program contact Rev. Dr. Loretta Reynolds, D. Theol., College Chaplain and Assistant Professor of General Studies.